heartlex/universal-lit/README.md

 Inside the **base-component** There's an example on how to use them.

+## Keen theme
+In this project we use [this](https://preview.keenthemes.com/html/keen/docs/getting-started/build/gulp) bootstrap theme.
+To compile follow the steps in the previous link.
+To use the results it's necessary to

+• Import style.bundle.css and plugins.bundle.css

+• Import scripts.bundle.js and plugins.bundle.js

+from the **dist folder inside keen_v3/demo1** inside the html file which will serve the lit components

 ## Build the project

 To build the bundle for dev purpose: